 Ask the question, “Is it okay to put an area rug over wall-to-wall carpet?” to a group of people and you will likely get a very split response.
-People seem to be quite divided on this topic – some people love it and some people don’t.
-Well, décor is typically a very personal thing, and what works for some, won’t work for others.
-So, with that in mind, I will go on record stating my view, which is that with proper selection and placement, I think that an area rug on top of carpet can definitely work to enhance a space.
+Décor is typically a very personal thing, and what works for some, won’t work for others.

-The “rules” (and I use the term loosely, because so many décor rules are just made to be broken) for choosing an area rug to use over broadloom are not that different from those meant for using an area rug over hard surface flooring.
-However, there are a couple of other considerations.
+The “rules” for choosing an area rug to use over broadloom are not that different from those meant for using an area rug over hard surface flooring.
+There are a couple of other considerations.
 Here are some tips for selecting an area rug to be used over carpet.

 Texture is Key

 The key to layering carpet over carpet is to vary the texture.
 Area rugs generally work best over short-pile or looped carpet.
 In those cases, laying a thick, luxurious shag rug adds a wonderful sense of softness and elegance to the space.

 Similarly, if you have a more plush style of carpet installed, then choosing a low-profile berber or woven rug is your best bet.

 I don’t recommend putting an area rug over a very long-pile carpet, such as a frieze or a newer “soft carpet” (such as SmartStrand) because the area rug will not have firm support, and will shift, buckle and wrinkle.

 A small rug that “floats” in the middle of a space, without touching any furniture, looks awkward and cheap.

 Your rug must be scaled to the size of the room, regardless of what is under the rug.